-Too much sanding between coats of stain removes natural wood grain and blocks deeper absorption, resulting in a lighter second coat than desired.
+Too much sanding between coats of stain strips the natural wood grain and blocks deeper absorption, resulting in a lighter second coat than desired.

 Time-Consuming & Messy

-Sanding between coats of stain is often messy and labor-intensive, so if it’s not creating a major advantage, we recommend skipping this step.
+Sanding between coats of stain is often messy and labor-intensive, so if it’s not creating a major advantage, I recommend skipping this step.

-To make the best decision for your project, test sanding on a scrap piece of wood first.
+To make the best decision for your project, you can try sanding on a scrap piece of wood first.